 We currently maintain directors' and officers' liability insurance coverage with a C\$25 million per occurrence limit and a C\$25 million limit in aggregate.
-Coverage includes errors, omissions or breach of fiduciary duty by the directors and officers during the discharge of their legal duties.
+The policy provides coverage for corporate directors and officers against claims for financial loss arising from any alleged wrongful act in directing the business of a corporation.
+It covers the associated legal, accounting, adjusting and investigation expenses, compensatory damages and punitive or exemplary damages.
 C\$20 million of this insurance includes coverage to reimburse the Corporation for its indemnity obligations to the directors and officers and for securities claims made against the Corporation.
 The remaining C\$5 million is dedicated to the directors and officers where they are not indemnified by the Corporation.
-The annual premium paid by the Corporation for this coverage is C\$535,995.
+The annual premium paid by the Corporation for this coverage is C\$520,908.